Humad/MovieGuide-API.AI/README.md

 Update (5/9/2017): One of the APIs used in the development of this project has since changed.
 This results in MovieGuide not being able to give the correct ratings for some movies.

+Update (6/17/2017): Due to API.AI requiring a fast response from the server, the response sometimes fails because the Heroku dynos didn't start up in time.
+This causes the application to crash until I manually restart it.
+I'm looking into other solutions, but as of now MovieGuide is **not** fully functional.

 # What does it do?
 Movie Guide offers information to the user about movies.
 Users can interact with it using their voice or through text.